 For Immediate Release

-Entrance to the festival is $35 for Friday and $55 for Saturday.
-All the musicians volunteer their time.
-Any profits are donated to charitable or educational organizations serving Balkan cultures and communities.
+Entrance to the festival is $35 for Friday and $55 for Saturday, or $80 for both (food included), with discounts for students and online purchase, starting in mid-December.
+Profits are donated to charitable or educational organizations serving Balkan communities.

 NYC’s Festival of Music and Dance from the Balkans and Beyond

 Venue: Grand Prospect Hall, 263 Prospect Avenue, between 5th and 6th Aves, Brooklyn, NY

 Telephone contact: (646) 844-4653, Email: firstname.lastname@example.org